coldmayo/Science-Fair/README.md

 API (Application Program Interface) - a set of functions and procedures allowing the creation of applications that access the features or data of an operating system, application, or other service.<br />
 Mass shooting - three or more killings in a single incident<br />
 Mass murderer - a person who commits mass murder<br />

+## Acknowledgments
+It is an honor to acknowledge the people who have helped me and supported me through the completion of this project.
+	First, I would like to thank my parents for the support, enthusiasm, and encouragement.
+Without them, I would not have the resources necessary to do this.
+	Secondly, I want to thank my Uncle Doc who gave me advice for my presentation and the writing of this paper.
+Like my parents he has been a huge supporter through this journey.
+	Finally, I would like to thank the unnamed individuals who have helped me in varying ways.